vanboefer/lint_ii/index.md

 #### LiNT-II noun list

-The [noun list](https://github.com/vanboefer/lint_ii/blob/main/src/lint_ii/linguistic_data/data/nouns_sem_types_20251017.parquet) was created for the original LiNT and further revised and updated for LiNT-II.
+The [noun list](https://github.com/vanboefer/lint_ii/blob/main/src/lint_ii/linguistic_data/data/nouns_sem_types_20251118.parquet) was created for the original LiNT and further revised and updated for LiNT-II.
 The original annotation work was done by Henk Pander Maat, Nick Dekker and N. van Houten; the revisions and additions for LiNT-II were done by Henk Pander Maat.

-The list contains 164,458 nouns, annotated for their semantic type (e.g., "human", "place") and semantic class ("abstract", "concrete", "undefined"); the full annotation scheme is described [below](#semantic-types-annotation).
+The list contains 164,671 nouns, annotated for their semantic type (e.g., "human", "place") and semantic class ("abstract", "concrete", "undefined"); the full annotation scheme is described [below](#semantic-types-annotation).
 The annotations are based on an existing lexicon -- [Referentiebestand Nederlands (Martin & Maks 2005)](https://taalmaterialen.ivdnt.org/download/tstc-referentiebestand-nederlands/) -- which was expanded and revised.
 For more information about how the original list was created, see the [T-Scan manual](https://raw.githubusercontent.com/CentreForDigitalHumanities/tscan/master/docs/tscanhandleiding.pdf).

 Descriptive statistics of the LiNT-II noun list:

-- The list contains 164,458 nouns in total.
+- The list contains 164,671 nouns in total.
 - The list contains both the **singular** and the **plural** forms of the nouns, unlike the original list, which contained singular forms only.
-The plural forms are needed because LiNT-II does not lemmatize the words (our experimentation with spaCy lemmatizer showed inadequate results).
-There are 85,762 singular forms and 78,696 plural forms in the list.
+The plural forms were added to improve the coverage, since plurals are not always correctly lemmatized by the [spaCy model](https://spacy.io/models/nl#nl_core_news_lg).
+There are 85,888 singular forms and 78,783 plural forms in the list.
-- 123,136 nouns in the list are compounds (e.g., *duwboot* "towboat").
+- 123,307 nouns in the list are compounds (e.g., *duwboot* "towboat").
 For compounds, the base word (*boot* "boat") and the modifier (*duw* "tow") are annotated.
 This information is used in the word frequency feature, as described [above](#corrections-and-exceptions).
-For plural form compounds (N=59,911), the base word is given in singular (for example, the base word of both *integriteitstoets* "integrity test" and *integriteitstoetsen* "integrity tests" is *toets* "test").
+For plural form compounds (N=59,991), the base word is given in singular (for example, the base word of both *integriteitstoets* "integrity test" and *integriteitstoetsen* "integrity tests" is *toets* "test").
 - The distribution of semantic classes in the list is as follows:
-    - concrete: 84,006
+    - concrete: 84,144
-    - abstract: 77,939
+    - abstract: 78,018
-    - undefined: 2,513
+    - undefined: 2,509

 #### Semantic types scheme